acrobotic/Ai_Demos_pcDuino/README.md

 ## Feedback

-You are encouraged to use the ticket system to suggestion improvements, report errors, or ask questions.
+You are encouraged to use the ticket system to suggest improvements, report errors, or ask questions.

 ## Supplies